elus-om/BRM_OMEXP/README.md

 ***
 ## Example

 We exemplify the use of this extended OpenSesame platform with an implementation of the 3-alternative forced choice amplitude modulation detection test.
 The test is shared in the example folder in GitHub.

+To be able to record from Lab Streaming Layer library, your should run the related App.
+Regarding the 3 AFC amplitude modulation detection test, you need to download and run the App AudioCaptureWin (https://github.com/labstreaminglayer/App-AudioCapture).

+The data will be saved in a XDF file the in the specified path chosen in the LSL record plugin.

+***

 ## Acknowledgement